DataDog/documentation/content/en/cloud_cost_management/_index.md

 5. Choose a storage account, container, and directory for the exports.
 6. Select **Create**.

 Repeat steps one to six for Metric: **Amortized Cost (usage and purchases)**.
 Datadog recommends using the same storage container for both exports.
+For faster processing, generate the first exports manually by clicking **Run Now**.

 ### Provide Datadog access to your exports